opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_52/report.md

 13     The Husband was working in his own interior design company during the marriage.
 He claimed the Wife caused the collapse of his company by ruining his reputation publicly on Facebook.
 The Wife denied causing this and claimed that he had deliberately gone into debt to avoid maintenance, as threatened by him.

 14     Although there was evidence that the Husband did threaten the Wife to ensure she would not receive any maintenance, I did not believe that he deliberately caused the problems his company faced to defeat the Wife’s maintenance claim.
 There was evidence of civil claims made by third parties and judgments being entered against the Husband.
-The Wife herself, also attempted to make out a case that the Husband owed many debts because he could not run his business properly[\[note: 1\]](#Ftn_1).
+The Wife herself, also attempted to make out a case that the Husband owed many debts because he could not run his business properly[^1].
 Therefore, I did not find the decline of the Husband’s business to be self-induced.

 15     The Husband claimed he had been searching for alternative employment and may potentially have a job with an income of $1,200 in pet retail.
 I found this to be below his income capacity.
 His experience has been in the construction industry prior to setting out his renovation company.
 He was previously a project manager in interior design and construction companies.
 He has not shown any evidence of his claim that he was unable to find a job back in either industry.
-It appears that he may not have been conscientiously looking for job to meet his income potential as he is getting ready to take custody of their daughter[\[note: 2\]](#Ftn_2).
+It appears that he may not have been conscientiously looking for job to meet his income potential as he is getting ready to take custody of their daughter[^2].

 16     The Wife believed the Husband has another source of income from his TV acting jobs.
 From the evidence before me, whilst the Husband may have had some ad hoc jobs as an extra for local TV shows, it is a stretch to suggest he has any real and regular income as an actor.
 Whilst he may have appeared in shows with well-known experienced local celebrities, it does not make him one.
 Therefore, I did not find any worthwhile income to be regarded for the purposes of determining monthly income from such job(s).